 Either way, another benefit of upgrading to Google Analytics 360 is the option for customers to create a roll up reporting property where they may send data from multiple Google Analytics properties for a holistic view of performance.

-We have more tips on roll up reporting and why it’s valuable in our blog post here.
+Get more tips on roll up reporting and why it's valuable.

 Data Source Integration for More Streamlined Analyses